 - Add slices of fresh fruit or small amounts of 100% juice to water for flavor.

 - Let your kids choose a fun water bottle or glass to drink from.

-- Include foods with high water content, like fruits and vegetables, in snacks and meals.
+- Offer foods with high water content, like fruits and vegetables, at snack and meal times.